×

 People living in Otavalo were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Otavalo, you should pack lightweight clothing for the warm days, but also include some warmer items like sweaters and jackets for the cooler nights.
 Rain gear, such as a waterproof jacket or umbrella, is essential due to the frequent rain showers.
 Comfortable walking shoes are a must, as you'll likely be exploring the city and the surrounding natural attractions on foot.
 Don't forget to pack your essential documents, including your passport, visa, driver's license, and any necessary medical records.
 It's also a good idea to bring a Spanish-English dictionary or phrasebook, as English is not widely spoken in Otavalo.
 Pack any prescription medications you need, along with a basic first aid kit.
 Sunscreen and insect repellent are also important to protect your skin from the strong equatorial sun and potential insect bites.
 If you plan on using electronic devices, bring a power adapter suitable for Ecuador's outlets.
 Also, consider packing a reusable water bottle, as tap water in Ecuador is not safe to drink.
-Lastly, pack some personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," wrote a member in Otavalo.
+Lastly, pack some personal items that will make your new place feel like home, such as photos, favorite books, or small decor items," said one expat in Otavalo.

 Where should I setup a bank account in Otavalo?